 Beach nourishment will be conducted outside of the germination and growing period.
-Initial construction and each nourishment event will be performed using a hopper dredge from 1 December through 31 March.
-If dredging takes place in the winter when only seabeach amaranth seeds are present, the direct impacts on individual plants will be avoided; however, burying seeds during any season could effect the population.
+Initial construction and each nourishment event will be performed from 1 December through 31 March.
+If dredging takes place in the winter when only seabeach amaranth seeds are present, the direct impacts on individual plants will be avoided; however, burying seeds during any season could affect the population.
 While such construction is not an ideal management practice for the species, the restoration of the habitat is of prime importance.
 Beach nourishment rebuilds habitat for seabeach amaranth and can have long-term benefits (USFWS, 1996b).
-The project area would be included in the USACE seabeach amaranth monitoring program during the summertime growing season for the life of the beachfill.

 (3) Effect Determination.
 Beach nourishment will restore much of the existing habitat lost to erosion and is expected to provide long-term benefits to seabeach amaranth; however, construction and deep burial of seeds on a portion of the beaches during project construction may slow germination and population recovery over the short-term.
-Therefore, the project may affect, but is not likely to adversely affect seabeach amaranth.
+Therefore, the project may affect, not likely to adversely affect seabeach amaranth.

-3.02.8 Piping Plover
+4.02.7 Piping Plover